 Creating a vision for care of the older adult has been part of the Boonshoft School of Medicine’s mission since its inception.
 This vision was focused more sharply in 2006 with the creation of the Department of Geriatrics, which was the result of a community collaboration that included Premier Health Partners, the Dayton VA Medical Center and the Oscar Boonshoft family.
 Now, the department works collaboratively with the school’s other departments, affiliated hospitals and many area agencies and organizations to promote comprehensive geriatric care across all settings.
 Department faculty also work with faculty from other departments to incorporate the principles of geriatric medicine into the medical school's Biennium I and Biennium II curricula and participate in the education of family medicine and internal medicine residents.

 Current research activities include interdisciplinary work on falls, delirium, dementia, long term care of frail older adults and caregiver advocacy.
 A major research goal for the department is the study of interventions and models of care that will allow older adults in the Miami Valley to remain safely in their homes for as long as possible.

-Established in 2008, the Geriatric Medicine Fellowship Program offered by the Department of Geriatrics is accredited by the Accreditation Council for Graduate Medical Education (ACGME), offering two fellowships each year.
+The Department of Geriatrics currently offers two fellowship tracks, Geriatric Medicine Fellowship Program and Hospice and Palliative Care Fellowship Program.
+Both are accredited by the Accreditation Council for Graduate Medical Education (ACGME), and each offer two fellowships each year.
 These positions are filled through the National Residency Match Program (NRMP).